March

 Edible Landscape

 Many beautiful shade trees offer us a bonus by producing something to eat.
 An apple tree gives us shade, flowers in the spring, and makes a wonderful place for children to climb and birds to nest, but best of all - Apples.
 In planning your landscape consider fruit trees for shade and use blueberry bushes for hedges.
 The only requirements for fruiting plants are plenty of sunshine, polination (choose different varieties), and good drainage.
-A regular spray program may also be needed.
+A regular spray program may also be needed to keep bugs and disease from ruining your crop.
+March is also the perfect time to plant that strawberry patch!
+Allow plenty of room since they will multiply and spread year after year.

 Vegetable Gardens

-Go ahead and plant those vegetables that can take a little frost (there is still a 70% chance till the end of the month).
-Snap beans, carrots, beets, potatoes, onions, etc. Notice that we did not mention tomatoes, or peppers.
+Go ahead and plant those vegetables that can take a little frost (the last frost usually occurs in APRIL, not MARCH).
+Snap beans, carrots, beets, potatoes, onions, etc. Notice that we did not mention tomatoes or peppers.
+See February for garden bed tips.

 Flower Gardens

 What's the difference between a perennial and an annual?
 Perennials are those plants that come back year after year and require very little care for years of pleasure.
-But (there is always a but) most perennials have a relatively short blooming time - usually 6 weeks or less.
-Perennials should form the backbone of your flower garden then mix annuals for dazzling displays of color.
+But (there is always a but), most perennials have a relatively short blooming time - usually 6 weeks or less.
+Perennials should form the backbone of your flower garden then mix in annuals for dazzling displays of color.
 Annuals must be planted each year from seed or little plants.
-Late frost is a factor with annuals but perennials are generally safe to plant in March.
+Late frost is a factor with annuals (best to wait), but perennials are generally safe to plant in March.

 Lawns

 If you hurry you can still overseed fescue lawns.
 Since fescue is a cool season grass it needs to be planted long enough to get established before the summer heat gets here.
 Feed it, lime it, weed it, and keep it mowed at about 2 to 3 inches.
 If you overseed you must wait 6 weeks before applying crabgrass preventer.
-Those of you with bermuda lawns are anxious to get started but wait and let your lawn tell you when to feed.
-Fertilize when 75% of the grass has greened up - usually mid April.
-You need to apply crabgrass preventer now.
+Established Fescue lawns should be fertilized and need a dose of Hi Yield® Turf & Ornamental Weed & Grass Stopper Containing Dimension®.
+Those of you with Bermuda lawns are anxious to get started but wait and let your lawn tell you when to feed.
+Fertilize with 16-4-8 when 75% of the grass has greened up - usually mid April.
+You need to apply crabgrass preventer now (same product as Fescue).

 Summer Bulbs